Annotations

 annotations:

-After parsing, these annotations are available in policies as native JSON values:
+After parsing, annotations are available in policies as native values regardless of schema version:

 {